rogerhutchings/lambda-clone-repo-to-s3/README.md

 ## Deploying

-- Run `npm start` to upload a zipped version of the lambda to S3, and update the `BPhORunHugo` function
+- Run `npm run deploy` to upload a zipped version of the lambda to S3, and update the `BPhORunHugo` function

+## Notes

+This uses webpack to compile and build, including the copying of dependencies into the zip bundle.